SSoelvsten/bdd-benchmark/README.md

 _P<sub>i,j</sub>_ saying that the _i_'th pigeon is mapped to the _j_'th hole.
 This makes for N(N+1) labels and N³ + N(N+1) clauses.

+## Verification

+### Picotrav
+This benchmark is a small recreation of the _Nanotrav_ example provided with the CUDD library.
+Given a hierarchical circuit in (a subset of the) [Berkeley Logic Interchange Format (BLIF)](https://course.ece.cmu.edu/~ee760/760docs/blif.pdf) a BDD is created for every net; dereferencing BDDs for intermediate nets after they have been used for the last time.
+If two _.blif_ files are given, then BDDs for both are constructed and every output net is compared for equality.

+BDD variables represent the value of inputs.
+Hence, a good variable ordering is important for a high performance.
+To this end, one can use various variable orderings derived from the given net.

+- `INPUT`: Use the order in which they are declared in the input _.blif_ file.

+- `DFS`: Variables are ordered based on a DFS traversal where non-input gates are recursed to first; thereby favouring deeper nodes.

+- `LEVEL`: Variables are ordered based on the deepest reference by another net.
+  Ties are broken based on the declaration order in the input (`INPUT`).

+- `LEVEL_DFS`: Similar to `LEVEL` but ties are broken based on the ordering in `DFS` rather than `INPUT`.

+- `RANDOM`: A randomized ordering of variables.

+The _.blif_ file(s) is given with the `-f` parameter (_F1_ and _F2_ Make
+variables) and the variable order with `-o` (_O_ for Make).
+You can find multiple inputs in the _benchmarks/_ folder.

+Note, that the memory you set is only for the BDD package.
+So, the program will either use swap or be killed if the BDD package takes up more memory in conjunction with auxiliary data structures.

 ## License
 The software files in this repository are provided under the